cpsource/SpellingBeeSolver/README.md

 Run Instructions

-  ./sbs <seven-puzzle-letters>
+  ./sbs [-p] <seven-puzzle-letters>

   where the first letter must be the center letter.

+  and

+  if -p is specified, use dictionary popular.txt.
+It contains less garbage words than sbs_words.txt.

 Example from 09/15/2021 NYT

-  ./sbs iardlno > all.txt
+  ./sbs iardlno > ans.txt

 Notes

-  If a * preceeds the word in all.txt, it is a word that contains all seven letters.
+  If a * preceeds the word in ans.txt, it is a word that contains all seven letters.

   The word list came from english-words on Github and contains many